To use a mortgage broker or bank?

 As when researching any financial product, it is important to shop around and compare what deals are available across the market as brokers typically have a panel of lenders and products which may not cover the whole market.

-Considerations with a broker
+Pros of a broker

 - Brokers can do some of the research for you.
 A broker identifies individual requirements, assesses credit eligibility and researches options that suit those needs and circumstances from a range of lenders.